danlhennessy/cka/control-plane.md

 Controllers watch for the status of specific resources, for example a service controller will constantly monitor services in the cluster, and take action to restore services to the desired state.
 When taking action it will communicate via the apiserver
-There are built in controllers for the default kubernetes resources, and custom controllers to deal with custom resources (CRDs)
+There are built in controllers for the default kubernetes resources, and custom controllers to deal with custom resources (CRDs) kube controller manager is a single process containing all controllers

+## kube scheduler

+Decides which pod is scheduled onto which node, and communicates this to the apiserver.
+The apiserver will forward this to the kubelet on the relevant node for the action to be taken.
+The scheduler uses a priority ranking to determine the most suitable node for a requested pod.
+This can be influenced by configuring the scheduler itself, or by applying taints/tolerations